greenelab/deep-review/sections/05_treat.md

 approaches by a large margin.
 The neural fingerprints [@tag:Duvenaud2015_graph_conv] were narrowly beaten by regression using traditional circular fingerprints on a drug efficacy prediction task (but were superior for predicting solubility or photovoltaic efficiency).
-Graph convolutions [@tag:Kearnes2016_graph_conv] performed comparably to a multitask network using standard fingerprints and slightly better than the neural fingerprints [@tag:Duvenaud2015_graph_conv] on the drug efficacy task but were slightly worse than the influence-relevance voter method on an HIV dataset.
+In the original study, graph convolutions [@tag:Kearnes2016_graph_conv] performed comparably to a multitask network using standard fingerprints and slightly better than the neural fingerprints [@tag:Duvenaud2015_graph_conv] on the drug efficacy task but were slightly worse than the influence-relevance voter method on an HIV dataset.
-[@tag:Swamidass2009_irv].  `TODO: there are also problems with some papers using ROC primarily for benchmarking, which skews results and makes it hard to assess absolute performance.
-Add to the Discussion section.`
+[@tag:Swamidass2009_irv].
+Broader recent benchmarking has shown that relative merits of these methods depends on the dataset and cross validation strategy [@tag:Wu2017_molecule_net], though we again caution against over-interpreting AUC ROC-based results due to the active/inactive class imbalance (see Discussion).

 We remain optimistic for the potential of deep learning and specifically representation learning in this domain and propose that rigorous benchmarking on